christellevs/overtone-wordset/README.md

 # Wordsets

-## Overview

-This project took around 3 hours to complete.

-The original idea is explained at the end of this document.

-With more time, I would improve the algorithms I used to equate the sentences to make the process run faster, and also include some unit testing.

 ### Implementation Summary

 - Included a list of tuples to keep the word pairs e.g. `[(eat, consume), (easy, simple)]`